 Mini Creme Brulee Tarts

 - 2 Pre-made unbaked refrigerated pie crusts (or you can use homemade if you prefer)

 - ½ Cup confectioner’s sugar

 - Optional: Raspberries or Strawberries, whipped cream & small piece if Dark chocolate to garnish

-Preheat oven to 400 degrees.
-Grease (12 portion) regular size muffin pan with butter.
-Cut 12 circles out of the unbaked pie crust with a 3 1/2 inch cookie cutter.
+Preheat oven to 400 degrees F. Grease (12 portions) regular size muffin pan with butter.
+Cut 12 circles out of the unbaked piecrust with a 3.5-inch cookie cutter.
 Place a round of crust into each muffin cup and press to evenly lined the muffin cup with the crust and set aside.

-Lightly beat the eggs, then add the milk , sugar and vanilla until well blended and the sugar is dissolved.
-Carefully pour the egg mixture into each pie crust lined muffin tin.
+Lightly beat the eggs, and then add the milk, sugar, and vanilla until well blended and the sugar is dissolved.
+Carefully pour the egg mixture into each pie crust-lined muffin tin.
 Make sure not to overfill.
 Place in the center of the preheated oven and bake for 14-16 minutes.
 The crust will be a little brown, and the custard center will still be a bit jiggly.
 The mini pies will set once they’ve cooled, about 10 to 15 minutes.
-Carefully remove the cooled mini pies from the muffin tin and refrigerate until you’re ready to brûlée the tops for serving.
+Carefully remove the cooled mini tarts from the muffin tin and refrigerate until you’re ready to brûlée the tops for serving.

 To Brûlée: Sprinkle a medium thin layer of super fine sugar on top.
 Using a kitchen torch, melt the sugar until it has caramelized.
 Be careful not to burn the sugar or the outside crust of each mini pie.
 Plate and garnish.